Lemon Icebox Pie

 1/2 cup freshly squeezed lemon juice, strained

 5-10 minutes before you plan to whip the heavy cream, place your mixing bowl and beaters in the frig or freezer to chill.
-Having everything cold helps whip the cream.
+Having everything cold helps whip the cream into nice, fluffy peaks.

 When the pie is completely cooled, whip together until stiff peaks form: